JasonMartin85/fullstack-management-system-zprefix/README.md

 ### Individual Tree View
   - This page displays details, description, and an image of the chosen tree.
   - Trees with no provided image url will display a default tree clip art, however, broken links will show alt text.
-  - Pressing the Previous or Next will take you to the tree with the next closest tree by id.
+  - Pressing the Previous or Next button will navigate you the tree with the next closest id (regardless of who added it).
   - The editing and delete buttons are explained in detail below.

 ### Editing a tree
   > Note: that the Edit button will be greyed out for visitors
-  - This button will pull up a form for editing the info about the tree.
+  - This button will pull up a pregenrated form (from the existing info) for editing the tree data.
-  - Any empty forms will be disregarded.
   - The quantity field requires a positive whole number before the edit will accept the change.
+  - Any empty forms will be disregarded and can be left blank or untouched to ignore changes.
+(Exception: The quantity field cannot be left blank!)

 ### Deleting a tree
   > Note: that the Delete button will be greyed out for visitors